spinicist/riesling/docs/data.rst

 Data Format
 ===========

-RIESLING uses `HDF5 <https://www.hdfgroup.org/solutions/hdf5>`_ to store input and intermediate data.
-Output data is by default written to HDF5 (``.h5``), but optionally can also be output to NiFTI (``.nii``).
+RIESLING uses `HDF5 <https://www.hdfgroup.org/solutions/hdf5>`_ to store input, intermediate and output data.
+A command is provided to convert the ``.h5`` format to NiFTI (``.nii``).

 RIESLING mandates that the non-cartesian data is stored in "spokes", which could equally be called frames or traces.
 Here we will treat the data as being stored in `S` spokes, with `N` data-points per spoke, and `C` k-space channels.
+In RIESLING a "frame" is a collection of spokes that should be reconstructed together - e.g. from a particular echo or position in the cardiac cycle.

+**Important** HDF5 uses a row-major convention, if your software is column major (RIESLING is internally) then the order of the dimensions given below should be reversed.

+In contrast to BART, RIESLING uses named datasets within the ``.h5`` file.
+The names correspond to the steps in the reconstruction pipeline.
+The key ones are:
+1. ``noncartesian`` - The noncartesian input k-space data
+2. ``cartesian`` - K-space after the gridding operation to the Cartesian grid
+3. ``channels`` - Separate channel images after Fourier Transfrom to image space
+4. ``image`` - The reconstructed image
+In addition, the header ``info`` and ``trajectory`` are required at all steps.
+Below are details of each of these.

 Header
 ------